slamora/brackets-wiki/How-to-Use-Brackets.md

 add a file to the working set, just make an edit in it, or double-click it in the file tree.

-Brackets currently has color-coding for HTML, JS, CSS, and LESS files.
+Brackets has color-coding for HTML, JS, CSS, LESS, and many other files.
 It also has some basic code hinting for HTML tags, attribute names and values, CSS property names and values, and JavaScript.
 They'll pop up automatically as you type, or you can hit Ctrl-Space to bring them up manually.
 More code hinting will come in future sprints.